Our Pure Strain N Class Endlers are guaranteed to arrive alive and healthy when you are present to receive the package on the first delivery attempt.

 The USPS tracking number is emailed on your ship date

-Ship days: Mondays and occasionally Saturdays.
+Ship days: Primarily Mondays.
 This helps prevent packages from being delayed at USPS facilities over weekends.

 Non-continental destinations (Hawaii, Alaska, Puerto Rico, etc)